receptivepearl/SRI-Paper-/README.md

 The mitochondrial cutoff was relatively stringent.
 This was appropriate for a single-nucleus dataset because nuclear RNA profiles are generally expected to have lower mitochondrial transcript representation than whole-cell single-cell RNA-sequencing profiles.

-### QC procedures not implemented in the supplied scripts

-The supplied scripts do not show the use of a dedicated computational doublet-detection method such as `DoubletFinder`, `scDblFinder`, or `Scrublet`.
-Therefore, the repository should not state that doublets were formally identified and removed.
-Instead, unusually high-feature and high-count nuclei were reduced through the upper QC thresholds.

-The scripts also do not show:

-* Ambient RNA correction with tools such as SoupX or CellBender.
-* Sample-specific adaptive QC thresholds.
-* Ribosomal-content filtering.
-* Removal based on intronic or exonic mapping percentage.
-* Formal batch-specific outlier modeling.

-These methods should not be described as completed unless they were run in additional code not included in this repository.

----

 ## 4. Normalization and feature selection